Clickjacking

 Major browsers support the X-Frame-Options

 header.
-However, it has never been standardized, so there might be browsers not supporting it.
+However, , so there might be browsers not supporting it.

-A standard approach to prevent clickjacking attacks, including Cross Site Scripting (XSS) and data injection attacks, is by using specific Content Security Policy (CSP) directives.
+A standard approach to prevent clickjacking attacks, including Cross Site Scripting () and data injection attacks, is by using specific (CSP) directives.

 IE10+ partially supports